 When in doubt, report the asset.

 This may differ from how you defined “reporting boundary” in the past.
 There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), if an asset was bought or sold in that year, or a host of other reasons.
 However, the GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
-Any deviation from this rule should be addressed in the “reporting boundary” RC 5.2 section of the survey.
+Any deviation from this rule should be addressed in the “reporting boundary” section of the survey.

 2. Get Your Property Types Right:

-There are 18 property types in GRESB.
 If your site contains only one property type, this should be an easy mapping for you.
 But, if you have a site with multiple property types, you have 2 options: 1) Report the site as all one property type, or 2) Report the site as separate property types.

 If the site's main property type is 75% or more of the total property floor space, option 1 is the best choice.
 However, if the secondary property type is more than 25%, option 2 is your only choice.
 A site with more than one “majority” property type is called “mixed use” and should be broken out by each majority space.

 Don’t worry – our system correctly identifies each site’s property types, which will roll-up correctly in GRESB.
+However, please note that you can override the property type in the 'Included Sites' page in the GRESB survey if needed.

 3. Allocate Meter Data: